Civil rights and Mormonism: In Utah Territory

 The first known slaves to enter the Utah Territory came west with the congregations of Mississippi.
-By 1850, 100 blacks had arrived, the majority of whom were slaves.
+By 1850, 100 Black people had arrived, the majority of whom were enslaved.
 After the pioneers arrived in the Salt Lake Valley, they continued to buy and sell slaves as property.
 Many prominent members of the church were slave owners, including William Henry Hooper, Abraham O. Smoot, and Charles C. Rich.
 Church members would use their slaves as tithing, both lending out their slaves to work for the church as well as giving their slaves to the church.
 Though initially opposed to it, by the early 1850s Brigham Young was a "firm believer in slavery".
 Young and Heber C. Kimball used the slave labor that had been donated as tithing and then eventually granted their freedom.
 The church opposed slaves who wanted to escape their masters.

 After the Compromise of 1850 allowed California into the Union as a free state while permitting Utah and New Mexico territories the option of deciding the issue by popular sovereignty, the Utah Territorial Legislature took up the issue of legalizing slavery.
 At that time, Young was governor, and the Utah Territorial Legislature was dominated by church leaders.
 In 1852, Young addressed the joint session of the legislature advocating slavery.
 He made the matter religious by declaring that if members of the church believe in the Bible and the priesthood then they should also believe in slavery.
 Following the speech, the Utah Legislature passed an Act in Relation to Service, which officially sanctioned slavery in Utah Territory.
 The Utah slavery law stipulated that slaves would be freed if their masters had sexual relations with them; attempted to take them from the territory against their will; or neglected to feed, clothe, or provide shelter to them.
 In addition, the law stipulated that slaves must receive schooling.

 Utah was the only western state or territory that had slaves in 1850, but slavery was never important economically in Utah, and there were fewer than 100 slaves in the territory.
 In 1860, the census showed that 29 of the 59 black people in Utah Territory were slaves.
 When the American Civil War broke out in 1861, Utah sided with the Union, and slavery ended in 1862 when the United States Congress abolished slavery in Utah Territory.

 In San Bernardino

-In 1851, a company of 437 Mormons under direction of Amasa M. Lyman and Charles C. Rich of the Quorum of the Twelve Apostles settled at what is now San Bernardino.
-This first company took 26 slaves, and more slaves were brought over as San Bernardino continued to grow.
-Since California was a free state, the slaves should have been freed when they entered.
-However, slavery was openly tolerated in San Bernardino.
-Many wanted to be free, but were still under the control of their masters and ignorant of the laws and their rights.
-Judge Benjamin Hayes freed 14 slaves who had belonged to Robert Smith.